game-ryo/acf-multiple-taxonomy/readme.txt

 4. Read the description above for usage instructions

 == Changelog ==

+= 1.0.3 =
+* Fix warnings when invalid taxonomy is loaded

 = 1.0.2 =
 * Fix warnings when using radio/checkbox in php 8.0